MadhavPatel1810/Music-courses_Nextjs/README.md

 # Music-courses_Nextjs
-This is the NextJs application, I built a simplified version of the Music Courses that has: A basic introduction to nextjs with awesome UI
+This is the NextJs application, I built a simplified version of the Music Courses that has: A basic introduction to nextjs with awesome UI.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).